astronomer/astro-docs/cloud/stable/02_develop/01_cli-quickstart.md

 └── requirements.txt # For any Python packages
 ```

-These files make up the Docker image you'll then push to the Airflow instance on your local machine, or to a Deployment on Astronomer Cloud or Enterprise.
+These files make up the Docker image you'll then push to the Airflow instance on your local machine or to an Airflow Deployment on Astronomer Cloud.

 ## Step 4: Start Airflow Locally

+### a.
+Start Airflow

-To start a local Airflow Deployment on your local machine, run:
+To start Airflow on your local machine, run:

 ```
 $ astro dev start